What to know about insurance agent licenses and bonds

 How to get an insurance license in Georgia

-Georgia requires 20 hours of pre-license education for either a property and casualty license, or a life, accident, and health license.
+Georgia requires 20 hours of pre-licensing education for either a property and casualty license, or a life, accident, and health license.

 After completing the course, you can take the in-person licensing exam.
 Each exam consists of 80 questions, and you can check out an outline of the exams here.

-You must also complete a fingerprinting and background check, as well as fill out a citizenship affidavit, before applying for your license.
+You must also undergo fingerprinting and a background check, and fill out a citizenship affidavit before applying for your license.

-For more information, check out the state’s Office of Commissioner of Insurance and Safety Fire’s website, or the department’s insurance licensing webpage.
+For more information, visit the Office of the Commissioner of Insurance and Safety Fire.

 How to get an insurance license in Texas

-Texas does not have education requirements for an insurance license, but you might consider taking a pre-license education course, either in person or online.
-You can also see an outline of the test to get an idea of the subjects it covers.
+Texas does not have education requirements for an insurance license, but you might consider taking a pre-license education course, either in person or online, to prepare for the exam.
+You can also see an outline of the test [PDF] to get an idea of the subjects it covers.

 You’ll have to take an in-person exam for either life and health, property and casualty, or both.
 Each exam consists of 125 questions.
 There are no limits on how many times you can take either test.

-For more information, check the Texas Department of Insurance website.
+For more information, visit the Texas Department of Insurance.

 Renewing your insurance license will require more classes

-Keep in mind that even after obtaining a license to sell insurance, your education requirements aren’t over.
+Keep in mind that even after obtaining a license to sell insurance, your education isn't over.
 Every state requires continuing education courses to renew a license, while also complying with all relevant laws and regulations.

-In addition to continuing education courses, many insurance agents also take classes to improve their knowledge and increase the type of policies they can sell.
+In addition to the required courses, many insurance agents and brokers also take classes to improve their knowledge and increase the types of policies they can source and sell.

-Insurance agents will need a resident license to sell personal lines insurance within their home state.
-Personal lines include insurance products that protect individuals against a financial loss resulting from injury, death, property damage, and loss of property.
+Insurance agents and brokers will need a resident license to sell personal lines insurance in their home state.
+Personal lines insurance products protect individuals against financial losses from injury, death, property damage, and loss of property.

 Insurance agents and brokers

-- Fire and casualty, also known as property and casualty (P&C): Allows you to sell a broad range of policies, including automobile, personal property, business insurance, and flood insurance.
-For many agents, this is the first license they seek.
+• Fire and casualty, also known as property and casualty (P&C): Allows you to sell a broad range of policies, including automobile, personal property, business insurance, and flood insurance.
+For many insurance professionals, this is the first license they seek.

 An adjuster settles insurance claims by inspecting the insured’s property when a claim is filed to determine what the insurance company will cover.